AymanBari/firebase_web_scraper/README.md

 ```
 If ```check_for_logged_activities()``` returns True, this function returns a list of the events that have been logged.

-and compares eith a list of required events (assuming not all logged events need to be scraped - comparison is made against a global dictionary with event names, and corresponding URLs as key:value pairs).
-Returns a list of

 ```python
 check_if_logged_events_are_required(logged_events, user_id)